Massive rainfall in Odisha, alert for Chhattisgarh, MP too | english.lokmat.com

 Light to moderate rainfall at most places with heavy to very heavy falls at isolated places also very likely over south Gujarat, north Konkan, north interior Maharashtra (including Vidarbha) on Monday and Tuesday.

-Squally wind speed reaching 50-60 kmph to gusting 70 kmph very likely over north & adjoining west-central Bay of Bengal and along & off Odisha, West Bengal and North Andhra Pradesh coasts during next 12 hours.
+Squally wind speed reaching 50-60 kmph to gusting 70 kmph is very likely to happen over north and adjoining west-central Bay of Bengal and along & off Odisha, West Bengal and North Andhra Pradesh coasts during the next 12 hours.
 The wind speed will decrease gradually becoming 40-50 kmph gusting to 60 kmph during the subsequent 12 hours, IMD said.

-The fishermen are advised not to venture into north and adjoining west-central Bay of Bengal, and along & off Odisha, West Bengal & North Andhra Pradesh coasts during the next 12 hours, the weather department said.
+The fishermen have been advised not to venture into north and adjoining west-central Bay of Bengal, and along & off Odisha, West Bengal and North Andhra Pradesh coasts during the next 12 hours, the weather department said.

 Major rainfall in the last 24 hours ending at 8.30 a.m. on Monday from Puri, Jagatsinghpur, Cuttack, Khurda, Kendrapada, Sonepur, Boudh, Nayagarh, Kandhmal, Jajpur, Sambalpur and Jharsuguda districts: